Learn

 The list above is far from being exhaustive, but it highlights some of the main challenges with CI.
 Solving these — and other— challenges require a mix of technical and tactics, involving the whole software development team.
 For example, reducing build times requires enhancing your infrastructure, while branching workflow is more of a social/conventions challenge.

-The role of testing in continuous integration
+The role of testing in Continuous Integration

 Automated testing is a core feature of continuous integration.
 The ability to regularly test code for small errors is an integral part of the CI process.